Havoc Overview Direct link to this section

 Throw Glaive on its own is pretty underwhelming, however, similar to Immolation Aura we have a lot of talents that can buff it up making it one of our best abilities.
 Interestingly, due to Screaming Brutality we almost never actually press the ability.
 By default, throw glaive costs 0 Fury, but Furious Throws gives it a cost of 25.
 Starting on the class tree, we have

-• Bouncing Glaives which causes TG to bounce to another target, for a total of 3 targets hit with one cast.
+- Bouncing Glaives which causes TG to bounce to another target, for a total of 3 targets hit with one cast.

-• Master of the Glaive, a choice node giving TG a second charge and applying a 50% snare to enemies.
+- Master of the Glaive, a choice node giving TG a second charge and applying a 50% snare to enemies.

-• Champion of the Glaive, the other choice in the node also giving TG a second charge and a 10 yard range increase.
+- Champion of the Glaive, the other choice in the node also giving TG a second charge and a 10 yard range increase.

 On the spec tree, we have some talents that make TG shine:

-• Accelerated Blade makes TG deal more damage, decreased for each enemy hit.
+- Accelerated Blade makes TG deal more damage, decreased for each enemy hit.
 So since TG is hitting 3 total targets due to Bouncing Glaives (Your primary target then bounding to 2 others), your primary target will take 60% more damage, the first bounce takes 30% more damage, then the final bounce takes 0% more damage (normal TG damage).

-• Furious Throws gives TG a 25 Fury cost and throws a second glaive when the ability is used.
+- Furious Throws gives TG a 25 Fury cost and throws a second glaive when the ability is used.

-• Serrated Glaive causes enemies hit by Chaos Strike or TG to take increased damage by both Chaos Strike and TG.
+- Serrated Glaive causes enemies hit by Chaos Strike or TG to take increased damage by both Chaos Strike and TG.

-• Burning Wound causes your autos and TG to put a debuff on the enemy, causing a DoT and increasing your Immolation Aura damage to them.
+- Burning Wound causes your autos and TG to put a debuff on the enemy, causing a DoT and increasing your Immolation Aura damage to them.
 It can be on up to 3 targets.

-• Soulscar is the bread of TG builds, giving them the real damage.
+- Soulscar is the bread of TG builds, giving them the real damage.
 It causes enemies to take an additional 80% of the damage of TG as chaos damage over 6 seconds.
 It also rolls damage over, so you can overlap applications

 In our hero trees, we have a few Throw Glaive interactions:

-• Burning Blades in the Fel-Scarred hero tree causes our TG (and a few other abilities) to burn for an additional 50% fire damage over 6 sec
+- Burning Blades in the Fel-Scarred hero tree causes our TG (and a few other abilities) to burn for an additional 50% fire damage over 6 sec

-• Keen Engagement in the Aldrachi tree makes Reaver's Glaive (not TG) generate 20 Fury.
+- Keen Engagement in the Aldrachi tree makes Reaver's Glaive (not TG) generate 20 Fury.

-• Preemptive Strike, also in the Aldrachi hero tree, simply causes TG to also do a bit of splash damage near the first target.
+- Preemptive Strike, also in the Aldrachi hero tree, simply causes TG to also do a bit of splash damage near the first target.

 Vengeful Retreat (Abbr.
 VR) Direct link to this section

 Vengeful Retreat baseline causes your character to backflip through the air, dealing a negligible amount of damage to the enemies you were near and removing any snares on you (which is rarely helpful, almost any time there's a mechanic stopping you in place it's a root instead of a snare).
 There's a few talents that cause this spell to be a core rotational ability.
 This is part of what gives Havoc its unique gameplay.
 Moreso than any other class in the game, you need to be very mindful of your surroundings and where/when you can use any of your movement abilities to maximize your damage without killing yourself, pulling extra mobs, or in general inting.
-Here's our talents that interact with VR:
+Here are our talents that interact with VR:

-• Initiative which is a crit buff when we enter combat.
+- Initiative which is a crit buff when we enter combat.
 VR resets our ability to proc it, making VR important to cast for damage.
 The caveat here is it is only procced when you damage an enemy before they damage you, so sometimes you can be hit as you VR and aren't able to re-proc initiative.

-• Tactical Retreat reduces the CD of VR from 25 to 20 seconds, making it line up with all of our important abilities (Eye Beam, Essence Break, and Metamorphosis).
+- Tactical Retreat reduces the CD of VR from 25 to 20 seconds, making it line up with all of our important abilities (Eye Beam, Essence Break, and Metamorphosis).
 It also causes VR to generate 80 Fury over 10 seconds, making it a 'Fury Battery'.
-We also have the damage amp choice node in our spec tree, which works just like it was outlined in The Hunt section above:

-• Exergy in our spec tree is a 5% damage amp for 20 seconds applied by The Hunt and VR.
+- Exergy in our spec tree is a 5% damage amp for 20 seconds applied by The Hunt and VR.

-• Inertia is the other choice with Exergy in our spec tree, and works pretty much the same.
+- Inertia is the other choice with Exergy in our spec tree, and works pretty much the same.
 However, after Hunting or using VR, you must Fel Rush or Felblade to activate the 18% damage amp for 5 seconds.
-Lastly, we have two talents in our Aldrachi Reaver hero tree as a choice node:

-• Unhindered Assault causes VR to reset the cooldown of Felblade.
+- Unhindered Assault causes VR to reset the cooldown of Felblade.

-• Evasive Action is much more niche, allowing you to VR a second time within 3 seconds.
+- Evasive Action is much more niche, allowing you to VR a second time within 3 seconds.
 The only time this has been taken so far was on the Mug'Zee fight in LoU to escape from cages, and even then was optional.

 Defensives (Class Spells) Direct link to this section